stared/jekyll-blog-pre-2022/_posts/2015-12-14-sci-to-data-sci.markdown

 If you like to hear about one of these topics, mail me! :)

 I would like to thank [Michał Kotowski](http://www.math.toronto.edu/~michal/), [Marta Czarnocka-Cieciura](http://martaczc.deviantart.com/) and [Jacek Migdał](http://jacek.migdal.pl/) for comments on the draft.
 This blog post started as an email to [Artem Kaznatcheev](https://plus.google.com/101780559173703781847) entitled *"what I do"* I wrote when flying from Dublin to NYC.
+Credit for the doge PhD picture goes to [Ryszard Paweł Kostecki](http://www.fuw.edu.pl/~kostecki/).

 [^1]: Sometimes I say that *freelancing is a way to monetize one's narcissism*: advertising oneself is a part of this job.
 [^2]: To be absolutely fair, I did apply to a single postdoc.
 But even then I collected notes in a file entitled [Stockholm syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome).